 Use Our Tool: Is Your Home Fully Protected?

 The coverage on losses other than the house itself are generally figured as a percentage of the coverage on the house.
 For instance, with most basic policies, your personal property is automatically insured for 50% to 70% of the house amount.
 (More coverage is available on many policies -- see the discussion of replacement cost for household contents.)
 That 50% to 70% is in addition to the insurance on the structure, not part of it.

 How Policies Differ

 There are homeowners policies for houses, for condo and co-op apartments, even for renters.
 The major forms of house policies, called HO-2 and HO-3, offer similar protection on most points.
-The crucial differences lie in the number of perils your home and property are insured against.
+The crucial differences lie in the number of perils against which your home and property are insured.

 Covered perils.
 A homeowners policy will normally compensate you for losses to the building and personal property only if the damage is caused by a peril named in the policy.
 This isn't a major worry because the named perils are pretty comprehensive.
-No homeowners policy covers damage from floods, for instance.
-You have to buy that separately.
+No homeowners policy covers damage from floods, earthquakes, or sewer or drain back-ups, for instance.
+You have to buy that coverage separately.